francois-rd/coma/docs/source/tutorials/core/initiate.rst

 Global Hooks
 ------------

-``coma`` behavior can be easily tweaked, replaced, or extended using a comprehensive set of hooks.
+``coma``'s behavior can be easily tweaked, replaced, or extended using hooks.
 These are covered in great detail :doc:`in their own tutorial <../hooks/index>`.
 Here, the emphasis is on the difference between global and local hooks.

 As with configs, hooks can be :func:`~coma.core.initiate.initiate`\ d globally to affect ``coma``'s behavior towards all commands or :func:`~coma.core.register.register`\ ed